carlossg/jenkinsfile-runner-google-cloud-run/README.md

 Set `GITHUB_TOKEN_JENKINSFILE_RUNNER` to a token that allows posting PR comments.
 A more secure way would be to use Google Cloud Secret Manager.

+You can use a timeout value up to 60 minutes by using `gcloud beta`.

 ```
 export GITHUB_TOKEN_JENKINSFILE_RUNNER=...